teaching-genomics/pavia2024/DAY1/README.md

 For plotting, we'll have to switch to R studio...

 # HiFi dataset (alignment)
-Now let's download the e coli Hifi data (from the google drive link, in the appropriate subfolder) in our gitpod workspace Align Hifi reads to our reference (e_coli.fasta)
+Now let's download the e coli Hifi data (from the google drive link, in the appropriate subfolder) in our gitpod workspace.
+Align Hifi reads to our reference (e_coli.fasta)
 ```
 minimap2 -ax map-hifi e_coli.fasta ccs.fq.gz > hifi_alignment.sam